bluMoonx/speech-emotion-recognition/README.md

 The primary goal is to create a simple, intuitive interface where a user can:
   1. Select a .wav audio file from their device OR record a short audio segment on the spot.
   2. Initiate an emotion detection process by running the inputted file / clip into the wav2vec2 model.
-  3. Receive a clear emotional classification based on the model's output & raw values
+  3. Receive a clear emotional classification based on the model's output & raw values.

 ## Core Technologies ##
 * Language: **Kotlin**